quantarray/skylark/README.md

 # skylark-measure

-skylark-measure is a library dealing with unit-of-measure conversions.
+skylark-measure is a library dealing with unit-of-measure conversions in a type-safe manner.
 Many libraries provide similar functionality on their surface but in the end lack the richness and versatility necessary to use in real enterprise applications.

 Many units of measure are defined for you, e.g.